Pierre-Louis789/fafo/README.md

 ## 👨‍💻 Credits

-Built by Pierre with a focus on modularity, accessibility, and arcade polish.
+Built by Pierre with a focus on modularity, accessibility, and arcade adventure.

 ---

-## 📜 License
-This project is licensed under the MIT License — feel free to use, modify, and share.